edyedy123/Fit-Friends-App/README.md

 * It must be availabe 24/7 through Firebase.
 * It must have offline capability.
 * Should be accesible to most android devices.
+* The adnroid device should have access to internet to register and view the work out plan for the first time.

 #### Security Requirements
 * Users must sign in before being able to access their information.
 * Passwords and user information must be saved in a secure manner(Through Google Firebase).
 * It should mantain user's sign in authentication, even if they switch to other views.
+* User must register using valid email address.
+* User must verify the email address.
-* Username and password must be at least minimum length of 8 characters and maximum of 32 characters.
+* Password must be at least minimum length of 8 characters and maximum of 32 characters.
 * Password must contain at least 1 lowercase and 1 uppercase letter.
 #### Logical Requirements
+* Only logged in users can view and share work out plans.
+* Only the original owner of the plan can make changes to the plan.
 * Users should only be able to see workouts of friends that have added accepted their friend request.
 * Workouts must be able to be added, deleted and edited.
-* App will prevent user from check friend's workout unless they were log in
 #### Communication Requirements
 * Error handling should be handled through toasts with meaningful error messages whenever invalid data is entered.
 If there are restrictions, they should be written for the user to see.